-We incurred net losses in the first quarter of 2017, as well as in fiscal years 2016 and 2015.
+We incurred net losses in the first and second quarters of 2017, as well as in fiscal years 2016 and 2015.
 We may incur additional net losses in future quarters and years.
 Our revenues may not grow and we may never generate sufficient revenues to sustain profitability.